browniebroke/django-remake-migrations/docs/technical-details.md

 - any remade migration replaces at least one of the old migrations.

 As long as all the environments are fully migrated when you deploy the remade migrations, it shouldn't be a problem.

+### Data migrations

+[Data migrations](https://docs.djangoproject.com/en/stable/topics/migrations/#data-migrations) are NOT in scope of this package and will be lost in the process of remaking migrations.
+The built-in `squashmigrations` tries to preserve them, but this package doesn't.